konstructio/kubefirst/docs/kubefirst/github/explore.md

 Metaphor is our sample application that we use to demonstrate parts of the platform and to test CI changes.

-If you visit its `/.github/workflows/main.yaml` in the metaphor repo, you'll see it's just sending some workflows to argo in your local k3d cluster.
+If you visit its `/.github/workflows/main.yaml` in the metaphor repo, you'll see it's just sending some workflows to argo in your local EKS cluster.
 Those workflows are also in the `metaphor` repo in the `.argo` directory.

 The metaphor pipeline will: